ibm-cloud-docs/satellite/limitations.md

 ## Link and endpoints
 {: #reqs-link}

+**Link connector instances**</br>
 The {{site.data.keyword.satelliteshort}} Link connector instances that run in your [{{site.data.keyword.satelliteshort}} location control plane worker nodes](/docs/satellite?topic=satellite-service-architecture) are limited to 3 instances, one per host.
 Even if you attach hosts to the location control plane, network traffic that is routed through the {{site.data.keyword.satelliteshort}} Link connector is sent only over 3 hosts.

+**Cloud and location endpoints**</br>
+Review the maximum number of each type of Link endpoint that you can create for one {{site.data.keyword.satelliteshort}} location.
+* `cloud` endpoints: 1000 total, TCP and UDP combined.
+For example, you might create up to 650 TCP endpoints and 350 UDP endpoints through which clients in your location can connect to resources outside of the location network.
+* `location` endpoints: 100 TCP and 100 UDP.
+For example, you might create up to 100 TCP endpoints and 100 UDP endpoints through which clients outside of your location network can connect to resources inside the location.

 <br />